-English language requirements
+English language requirement

 - International English Language Testing System (IELTS) examination (academic modules): Accepted with a 6.5 or better band score (academic modules)

 Information about these exams is available at most U.S. consulates and overseas U.S. educational advising offices, as well as by mail and online: